Block kit in modals

 Submit view Submit command Command to invoke when users do a modal submission.

-You'll need to define these parameters in the New command trigger in the downstream recipe so that it's prepared to receive them.
-The parameter names in both upstream & downstream recipes must match.
+You must define these parameters in the modal and pass them to the New command trigger in the downstream recipe to prepare for receiving them.
+The parameter names in both the upstream recipe containing the modal and the downstream recipe with the New command trigger must match.

-It's important to ensure the parameter names and data types match their upstream counterparts, for example, when using opportunity_id as a single line input in the view of modal (rendered in an upstream recipe), also specify opportunity_id as a string parameter in the New command of the downstream recipe.
+Ensure the parameter names and data types match their upstream counterparts.
+For example, when using opportunity_id as a single line input in a modal view (rendered in an upstream recipe), also specify opportunity_id as a string parameter in the New command trigger of the downstream recipe.

 Submit button label Label of the submit button.
 Up to 24 characters only.